awsdocs/amazon-redshift-developer-guide/doc_source/c_choosing_dist_sort.md

  ALL distribution multiplies the storage required by the number of nodes in the cluster, and so it takes much longer to load, update, or insert data into multiple tables\.
 ALL distribution is appropriate only for relatively slow moving tables; that is, tables that are not updated frequently or extensively\.
 Because the cost of redistributing small tables during a query is low, there isn't a significant benefit to define small dimension tables as DISTSTYLE ALL\.

 **Note**
  After you have specified a distribution style for a column, Amazon Redshift handles data distribution at the cluster level\.
 Amazon Redshift does not require or support the concept of partitioning data within database objects\.
-You do not need to create table spaces or define partitioning schemes for tables\.
+You don't need to create table spaces or define partitioning schemes for tables\.

 In certain scenarios, you can change the distribution style of a table after it is created\.
 For more information, see [ALTER TABLE](r_ALTER_TABLE.md)\.
 For scenarios when you can't change the distribution style of a table after it's created, you can recreate the table and populate the new table with a deep copy\.
 For more information, see [Performing a deep copy](performing-a-deep-copy.md)